-Frank Bode began learning to play guitar and clawhammer banjo in the Mount Airy community from his wife, Ginger Sykes Bode, and the Sykes family when he was nineteen years old.
-In the nearly fifty years since then, he has played with many of the well-known area musicians and bands including three North Carolina Folk Heritage Award recipients: Paul Sutphin, Verlen Clifton, and Benton Flippen.
-Frank often plays banjo for Flippen’s group, the Smokey Valley Boys, an oldtime band that has won many ribbons at many of the regional fiddlers conventions.
-Both Frank and Ginger play guitar with the Toast String Stretchers, a group that includes Paul Brown, Terri McMurray, and Verlen Clifton.
+Frank Bode learned to play guitar and clawhammer banjo in the Mount Airy community from his wife, Ginger Sykes Bode, and the Sykes family when he was nineteen years old.
+For nearly 50 years, he played with many of the well-known area musicians and bands including three North Carolina Folk Heritage Award recipients: Paul Sutphin, Verlen Clifton, and Benton Flippen.
+Frank often played banjo for Flippen’s group, the Smokey Valley Boys, an oldtime band that won many ribbons at the regional fiddlers conventions.
+Both Frank and Ginger played guitar with the Toast String Stretchers, a group that included Paul Brown, Terri McMurray, and Verlen Clifton.

-Frank has listened to the oldtime music in Surry County since he moved there at age nine.
+Frank listened to the oldtime music in Surry County since he moved there at age nine.
 He could play a few chords on the guitar, and when he married Ginger he became more interested in the traditional stringband music that was part of her family life.
 He learned to play by listening and by participating in musical gatherings around the house and community.
-“I just play the way I learned,” he says.
+“I just play the way I learned,” he said.
 “I don’t try to copy anyone.”
-He plays guitar either with a flatpick or fingerpicks, and he can play clawhammer banjo.
+He played guitar either with a flatpick or fingerpicks, and he played clawhammer banjo.